sanity-io/sanity-plugin-async-list/README.md

 ### loader

-`loader` allows you to get data from any source and pass it as options to the input. `loader` takes a function with 2 optional arguments: `secrets` which contains the values of the keys defined in `secrets.keys`, and `query` which is only passed when `loaderType` is set to `search`
+`loader` allows you to get data from any source and pass it as options to the input. `loader` takes a function with 3 optional arguments: `secrets` which contains the values of the keys defined in `secrets.keys`, `client` - a preconfigured Sanity client, and `query` which is only passed when `loaderType` is set to `search`.

+A note on the `client` argument: there are absolutely some valid use cases for wanting to have a `client` in the `loader`, but I encourage you to be sure that your use case wouldn't be better served by a [reference field type](https://www.sanity.io/docs/reference-type) before reaching for the client in a loader.

 ### secrets